Financial-Times/upp-provisioners/content-jumpbox-provisioner/README.md

         content-jumpbox-provisioner:local /bin/bash provision.sh
     ```

-The following steps have to be manually done:
+Finally, there are steps that have to be manually done on the EC2 instance after the provisioning.
+They are detailed [here](README-manual_steps.md)

-1. Login as root to the instance created.
-1. `cd /etc/skel`
-1. Add the following to the `.bashrc` file
-    ```
-    export KUBECONFIG=${HOME}/content-k8s-auth-setup/kubeconfig
-    ```
-1. Create a file `.kubectl-login.json` in the same directory.
-Copy the contents of the last pass note `kubectl-login for Ops` to the file.

 ## Updating the cluster

-You would want to update the cluster on two instances:
+You would want to update the cluster for one of the following reasons:

 1. To update the version of kubectl, update the version in the [userdata](cloudformation/stack.yml) and run the following that will update the stack in AWS
     ```